National Astronomical Research Institute of Thailand: National Radio Astronomy Observatory (TNRO)

-The Thai National Radio Astronomy Observatory (TNRO) under the Radio and Geodesy Network Development Program has installed the Thai National Radio Telescope, which at 40 meters in diameter, is the largest in Southeast Asia and the first radio telescope located on the equator.
+The Thai National Radio Astronomy Observatory (TNRO) under the Radio and Geodesy Network Development Program installed the Thai National Radio Telescope which, at 40 meters in diameter, is the largest in Southeast Asia and the first radio telescope located on the equator.
+The National Radio Astronomy Observatory is located in Doi Saket District in Chiang Mai Province.
 It has the capacity to receive radio signals in the frequency range of 0.3 to 115 GHz and, along with another radio telescope with a diameter of 13 meters, will expand capabilities in astronomical observation, promote the use of astronomy in developing basic knowledge in science, technology, engineering, and mathematics (STEM), leading to the development of human capacity in astronomy and advanced engineering technology, along with increasing potential and human resources in advanced industries such as telecommunications, software engineering, and digital technology, etc.

-The National Radio Telescope is a Nasmyth-Cassegrian radio telescope.
+The National Radio Telescope is a Nasmyth-Cassegrain radio telescope.
 The reflector plate can be rotated both vertically and horizontally to follow an object with high precision.
 It can be used to study objects in the universe and related physical phenomena, such as planets and comets in the solar system, the Sun, stars, active galactic nuclei, supernovae, neutron stars, galaxies, and black holes, etc.

-The 13-meter-diameter radio telescope will be used to conduct geodesy and geological research with a technique called Very-long-baseline interferometry (VLBI), which allows for high-precision measurement of the positions and movements of tectonic plates that may cause disasters such as earthquakes or tsunamis.
+The 13-meter-diameter radio telescope is used to conduct geodesy and geological research with a technique called Very-long-baseline interferometry (VLBI), which allows for high-precision measurement of the positions and movements of tectonic plates that may cause disasters such as earthquakes or tsunamis.
 Once completed, both telescopes at the Thai National Radio Astronomy Observatory will be utilized in collaboration with other observatories around the world within the network of International VLBI Service for Geodesy and Astronomy (IVS).

 Only a fraction of electromagnetic radiation is within the 'visible spectrum', the spectrum that contains all the wavelengths visible to the human eye.
-Objects in the universe emit electromagnetic radiation with wavelengths outside this range, such as radio waves, microwaves, infrared waves, light waves, ultraviolet radiation, x-rays, and gamma rays.
-Therefore, modern astronomy research and study relies on observation at wavelengths beyond those visible to the naked eye.
+Objects in the universe emit electromagnetic radiation with wavelengths outside this range, such as radio waves, microwaves, infrared waves, light waves, ultraviolet radiation, X-rays, and gamma rays.
+Therefore, modern astronomy research and study rely on observations at wavelengths beyond those visible to the naked eye.